alexsandoval05/Revenue-sustainability-Chrysal/README.md

 - **Colombia's sales revenue contained outliers**, addressed via IQR-based winsorization to ensure reliable metrics.
 - **No statistical evidence** supports that any single marketing campaign type outperforms another in profit-per-sale (p-value > 0.05), even though Field campaigns and Email marketing lead in absolute totals.
 - Missing values in waste disposal costs were concentrated in one product line (*Chrysal Flora F*), suggesting a data-collection gap rather than a systemic issue.

+## 💡 Business Recommendations

+- **Prioritize expansion in high-margin markets over channel optimization.** Since marketing campaign type showed no statistically significant effect on profit-per-sale (p-value > 0.05), investment decisions should focus on market selection and pricing strategy — where the Netherlands' 69.7% margin vs. ~33-38% elsewhere suggests structural, country-level drivers (e.g., pricing power, cost base) matter more than campaign mix.

+- **Investigate the Netherlands' margin structure to replicate it.** A margin nearly double that of other markets warrants a deeper cost and pricing breakdown to identify which specific levers (currency effect, local production cost, distribution efficiency) could be partially replicated in Colombia, Ecuador, or Kenya.

+- **Close the data-collection gap for Chrysal Flora F.** The concentration of missing waste-disposal cost records in a single product line (~34%) points to a process issue at the source, not a data quality fluke — worth a targeted audit before the metric is used for further financial reporting.

+- **Maintain the current stable margin trend (47-50%) as a baseline, and monitor for the 2024 dip.** Since the year-over-year margin held steady with only a small 2024 decline, it's worth flagging whether that dip correlates with a specific event (cost spike, campaign change, currency shift) to confirm it was one-off rather than the start of a downward trend.

 ---